yanes19/SU-27SK/README.md

  * the FGUK-team for their SU-27 prototype ,
  * MIG-29 developers,
  * The F-15 developers,(their svg hud was a huge help ),
+ * The F-16 developers,
  * The Mirage2000-5 developper ,
  * A lot of fg-Aircrafts developpers ,
  So Greetings and THANKS to all of them .

-	The current aircraft package is at version 0.3 (as of late January 2017), so this is an "EARLY DEVELOPPEMENT" version , just published for Fun, Tests, and may be some contributions .
+	The current aircraft package is at version 0.4 , so this is an "EARLY DEVELOPPEMENT" version , just published for Fun, Tests, and may be some contributions .